 - 1. Check if the pressure gauge and actuator to see if the system has discharged. - 2.
-Check in-line fuse. - 3.
 The indicator lamp is a LED and cannot be tested with a multimeter.
-A simple method to test LED's is to remove the lamp and touch the RED wire to the + terminal and the BLACK wire to the - terminal of an ordinary 9-volt battery.
+A simple method to test LEDs is to remove the lamp and touch the RED wire to the + terminal and the BLACK wire to the terminal of an ordinary 9-volt battery.
 Replace indicator lamp if required.